gerlichlab/hicognition/documentation/hugo-site/content/data_management/features.md

 ## Adding genomic features

-Addition of genomic features can be started by clicking on the `Add genomic features` button in the data management drawer:
+The addition of genomic features can be started by clicking on the `Add genomic features` button in the data management drawer:

 ![add genomic features menu](/docs/add_genomic_features_menu.png)